 Next Monday will most likely be the first time you’ll get to see how Andy and Lauren’s combined power works.
-It’ll be a pretty awesome team-up.
 I have a feeling that since the show’s developers haven’t given any insight into how Andy has such skill with his abilities, next week’s episode may make or break the series.
-It will mark the point where Andy and Lauren become extremely important characters.
+It’ll mark the point where Andy and Lauren become extremely important characters.
 Previously, they’ve sort of been standing on the sidelines, being used here and there for certain missions.
 You haven’t seen their full potential be released yet.

 First, Andy shows that he hasn’t needed any training in handling his powers, and then he discovers that when he and his sister hold hands, they make a super mutant.
 I feel like the latter would require Andy to have full control.
 Considering The Gifted is showing him to be exactly this, then the problem will remain to be: how?
 How does a mutant who just discovered his powers exert such control?
 The only way that this all would make sense in the grander scheme of things would be if next week showed you the answer to this question, or if you discovered that Andy hasn’t been in control at all.